orchestra-code/spyglasses-next/DEPLOYMENT.md

 // Create middleware with edge-optimized config export default createSpyglassesMiddleware({
   apiKey: process.env.SPYGLASSES_API_KEY,
-  debug: false // Keep debug off in production edge functions });
+  debug: process.env.SPYGLASSES_DEBUG === 'true' // Can be enabled in edge functions but may impact performance });

 // Export runtime config for Edge